Skip to main content

 Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), housing, group transportation on field trips, some meals, and international health insurance.

-Does not include airfare, most meals, prep course tuition, or personal expenses.
+Does not include airfare, prep course tuition, or personal expenses.

 Scroll NAVY BIG-01.svg